triferus/UOC_MovieBot/README.md

 Author is Adrià Riera, supervisor Rafael Luque Ocaña.

-The archive UOC_FMT_Chatbot Implementation_ARiera is the body of the thesis.
+The archive FMT_Chatbot Implementation_ARiera_Extract is the body of the thesis.
+Some information is not given for data protection.

 The IBM_Watson folder contains the final IBM assistant bot support files:
 - The bot is reachable online: https://assistant-chat-eu-gb.watsonplatform.net/web/public/c3e65089-1ec3-47df-a02d-0ba60372634e